pingcap/community/soc/README.md

 -	Description

-Now we deploy and operate DM using Ansible, we have to do a lot of things manually e.g.
+Now we deploy and operate DM using Ansible, we have to do a lot of things manually. e.g.

 - if adding a DM-worker for a new mysql instance, we have to [edit `Ansible iniventroy` and run a `ansible-playbook`](https://github.com/pingcap/docs/blob/master/tools/dm/cluster-operations.md#add-a-dm-worker-instance).
 If not too lucky, we may need to stop task,  eidt task config file, and then start some tasks to let the new DM-worker join